-5100.
-Aquatic Facility Management (3) Operation, maintenance, and management of aquatic facilities used for recreation, exercise, therapy, competition, education programs, and other aquatic-related programs.

-5101.
-Waterfront Facility Operations (3) Principles and practices of waterfront facility management, maintenance, and operations.

-5111.
-Recreational Facility Management (3) P: RCLS 3003, 3004, 3120; or consent of instructor.
-Principles and practices of parks and recreational facility management, maintenance, operations, and evaluation.

-6000.
-Philosophical and Social Foundations of Leisure Services (3) P: Admission to graduate program in RCLS administration or consent of instructor.
-Social and philosophical foundations for recreation and leisure services in dynamic society.

-6100.
-Risk Management and Legal Liability in Recreation, Leisure and Therapeutic Recreation Services

-(3) P: Admission to graduate program in RCLS administration or consent of instructor.
-Legal issues related to delivery of recreation, leisure, and RT services.
-Legal foundations, liability and tort policy, employment laws, disability services, malpractice concerns, insurance, and current issues.

-6110.
-Research Methods in Therapeutic Recreation and Recreation and Leisure Services (3) P: Admission to graduate program in RCLS or consent of instructor.
+5000.
+Theoretical Foundations of Aquatic Rehabilitation (3) Examines treatment principles in aquatic rehabilitation environment.
+Develop understanding of benefits, contraindications, and use of aquatic therapy to address needs of participants with specific health conditions.

+- 500I.
+Applied Techniques in Aquatic Rehabilitation (3) P: RCLS 5000 or consent of instructor.
+Develop fundamental techniques in aquatic therapy.
+Additional attention to management of aquatic rehabilitation services. - 5100.
+Aquatic Facility Management (3) Operation, maintenance, and management of aquatic facilities used for recreation, exercise, therapy, competition, education programs, and other aquatic-related programs. - 5101.
+Waterfront Facility Operations (3) Principles and practices of waterfront facility management, maintenance, and operations. - 5III.
+Recreational Facility Management (3) P: RCLS 3I04 or 3I20; or consent of instructor.
+Principles and practices of parks and recreational facility management, maintenance, operations, and evaluation. - 5130.
+Biofeedback: Principles and Practices (3) Formerly RCLS 6130 Introduces basics of biofeedback, its history, instrumentation, and intervention techniques, including assessment, treatment, and evaluation processes.
+Covers clinical (treatment of pathology) and non-clinical (human performance) applications of biofeedback. - 5131.
+Biofeedback Lab (1) Develop biofeedback skills by directly applying biofeedback techniques in a variety of health and human performance related situations.
+Introduces various biofeedback measuring and monitoring systems. - 6000.
+Philosophical and Social Foundations of Leisure Services (3) P: Admission to graduate program in RCLS or consent of instructor.
+Social and philosophical foundations for recreation and leisure services in dynamic society. - 6005.
+Recreational Sports and Activities Management (3) P: Consent of instructor.
+Philosophy, organization, and administration of recreational sports and activities. - 6100.
+Risk Management and Legal Liability in Recreation, Leisure, and Recreational Sport (3) P: Consent of instructor.
+Legal issues related to delivery of recreation, leisure, and recreational sport services, including legal foundations, liability and tort policy, employment laws, disability services, malpractice concerns, insurance, and current issues. - 6IIO.
+Research Methods in Recreational Therapy and Recreation and Leisure Services (3) P: Admission to graduate program in RCLS or consent of instructor.
 Application of basic forms of research.
-Historical, qualitative, correlational, descriptive, causal-comparative, and experimental research designs as applied to therapeutic recreation, leisure services, and tourism.

-6120.
-Seminar in Recreation, Leisure, and Therapeutic Recreation Administration (3) P: Admission to graduate program in recreational therapy administration or consent of instructor.
-Indepth examination and discussion of contemporary topics and issues pertinent to recreation, leisure, and therapeutic recreation service delivery.

-6130.
-Biofeedback: Principles and Practices (4) History, instrumentation, and intervention techniques.
-Assessment, treatment, and evaluation processes.
-Clinical and nonclinical applications.
-Preparation for Biofeedback Certification Institute of America written and practical certification exams.

-6210.
-Program Development and Administration in Leisure Service Industries (3) P: Admission to graduate program in RCLS administration or consent of instructor: Current theory, empirical research, and practical application of leisure service industry programming and administration.

-6220.
-Managing Commercial and Tourism Industry Leisure Services (3) P: Admission to graduate program in RCLS administration or consent of instructor.
-Focus on commercial recreation and tourism environment, principles and concepts of management and marketing, and systematic techniques of analysis and inquiry.

-6310.
-Program Development and Management in Therapeutic Recreation (3) P: Admission to graduate program in RCLS administration or consent of instructor.
-Advanced program development for systematic design therapeutic recreation services.

-6320.
-Client Assessment, Evaluation, and Documentation in Therapeutic Recreation (3) P: Admission to graduate program in recreational therapy administration or consent of instructor.
+Historical, qualitative, correlational, descriptive, causal-comparative, and experimental research designs as applied to recreational therapy, leisure services, and tourism. - 6120.
+Seminar in Recreation, Leisure, and Recreational Therapy Administration (3) P: Admission to graduate program in RCLS or consent of instructor.
+Indepth examination and discussion of contemporary topics and issues pertinent to recreation, leisure, and recreational therapy service delivery. - 6210.
+Program Development and Administration in Leisure Service Industries (3) P: Admission to graduate program in RCLS or consent of instructor.
+Current theory, empirical research, and practical application of leisure service industry programming and administration. - 6220.
+Managing Commercial and Tourism Industry Leisure Services (3) P: Admission to graduate program in RCLS or consent of instructor.
+Focus on commercial recreation and tourism environment, principles and concepts of management and marketing, and systematic techniques of analysis and inquiry. - 6310.
+Program Development and Management in Recreational Therapy (3) P: Admission to graduate program in RCLS administration or consent of instructor.
+Advanced program development for systematic design recreational therapy services. - 6320.
+Client Assessment, Evaluation, and Documentation in Recreational Therapy (3) P: Admission to graduate program in RCLS or consent of instructor.
 Client assessment and documentation.
-Treatment programming and comprehensive program evaluation.

-6330.
-Administrative Aspects of Therapeutic Recreation (3) P: Admission to graduate program in RCLS administration program or consent of instructor.
+Treatment programming and comprehensive program evaluation. - 6330.
+Administrative Aspects of Recreational Therapy (3) P: Admission to graduate program in RCLS or consent of instructor.
 Service delivery.
-Personnel management, quality management, financing and budgeting, and health care accreditation.

-6501.
-Individual Study in Recreation and Leisure Services Administration (3) P: DSCI 6123; RCLS 6110; or consent of graduate program director.
+Personnel management, quality management, financing and budgeting, and health care accreditation. - 6501.
+Individual Study in Recreation and Leisure Services Administration (3) P: DSCI 6123; RCLS 6II0; or consent of graduate program director.
 Indepth examination of selected topic related to recreation and leisure service delivery and management.

+COLLEGE OF HEALTH AND HUMAN PERFORMANCE